iv461/icey/icey/doc/using_tf.md

 You will have to do however the actual transformation of the data (i.e. rigid transformation of the point cloud) yourself (PR are welcome to improve this!)

-## Subscribing to single transforms
+## Subscribing to transforms

 When working with transforms between coordinate systems, you don't always need to request the transform at a specific time.
-Instead, you can subscribe to a single transform between two coordinate systems and receive each time it changes:
+Instead, you can subscribe to a single transform between two coordinate systems and receive it each time it changes:

 ```cpp
 node->icey()